 Starting at Cooks Corner (a popular roadside grill), this is actually the Luge route with an added 8 mile, out and back, climb in the middle that leads to Old Camp.

-* How to 'Upload' (or POST) a GPX file to an existing GeoLadders route from your Garmin gps.
-For example, upload your activity to Strava then export ACTIVITY as GPX from Strava to your computer.
-Open the activity in Strava, click the 'Action' icon on left (wrench), select 'Export GPX' (saves to 'Downloads' on your computer).
+UPLOAD - A GPX FILE Upload any GPX file (e.g. a recent activity) here using the 'Post GPX to this route' button, on the left.
+One way to get a gpx file of your activity is to upload from Garmin Connect or Strava.
+For example, upload your activity to Strava then download ACTIVITY as GPX from Strava to your computer.
+Open the activity in Strava, click the 'Action' icon on left (wrench), select 'Download GPX' (saves to 'Downloads' on your computer).
 Go to www.geoladders.com, open the existing route you want to post to, select 'Post GPX to this route' (on left), then click the 'Browse' button (middle of page), find the GPX in your 'Downloads' directory.
 Double click, save.
 That's it.
 Your route appears on geoladders.com/posts and in your dashboard.

-** How to 'Export' a GeoLadders route to put on your Garmin gps.
-Download the GeoLadders route to your computer as a GPX using the 'Export GPX' link, to the left.
-Login to Garmin Connect at connect.garmin.com 1.
-Select ACTIVITIES (far left menu, 5th option) 2.
+DOWNLOAD - A GPX FILE Click the 'Download GPX file' link, on the left to download this GeoLadders route (as a GPX FILE) to your computer.
+Then to get the file on your GARMIN device, login to Garmin Connect at connect.garmin.com.
+STEP 1).
+Select ACTIVITIES (far left menu, 5th option) STEP 2).
 Upper right, click IMPORT, then click BROWSE, middle of page.
-3. Double click the activity, then click IMPORT DATA button.
-4. The activity opens (in Garmin Connect), then upper right, of the 5 icons, click the GEAR icon 5. then SEND TO DEVICE (Note: you can rename the acivity before sending to your device).
+STEP 3).
+Double click the activity, then click IMPORT DATA button.
+STEP 4).
+The activity opens (in Garmin Connect), then upper right, of the 5 icons, click the GEAR icon 5. then SEND TO DEVICE (Note: you can rename the acivity before sending to your device).
 The activity will show in 'Courses' on your Garmin device with the default name or the name you gave it.
 6. You'll need to unplug your device to view courses on your device.
 That's it.